vEnhance/von/README.md

 - A working LaTeX compiler with `latexmk` installed.
   (I recommend [TeX Live][texlive]).

+1. Clone this repository (e.g. `git clone https://github.com/vEnhance/von`).
-1. You **must** create a copy of `rc.py` based on `rc.py.EXAMPLE`.
+2. You **must** create a copy of `rc.py` based on `rc.py.EXAMPLE` inside the cloned repository.
    This is the "settings" file for the script.
-2. This directory should be included under PYTHONPATH, and invoked by `python -m von` (to get an interactive terminal).
+3. The cloned directory should be included under PYTHONPATH, and invoked by `python -m von` (to get an interactive terminal).
    If you only want to issue one command, you can also type it directly, e.g. `python -m von help` will list the help and exit.
    (Shell users may wish to include `alias von="python -m von"` in their shell configuration to save keystrokes.)
-3. For clipboard functionality, you may need to `pip install -r requirements.txt` to install `pyperclip` (or `sudo pacman -S python-pyperclip`, etc.).
+4. For clipboard functionality, you may need to `pip install -r requirements.txt` to install `pyperclip` (or `sudo pacman -S python-pyperclip`, etc.).
    On Windows, you want to `pip install -r requirements-windows.txt`.
-4. Optional LaTeX integration uses [von.sty][vonsty] and PythonTeX.
+5. Optional LaTeX integration uses [von.sty][vonsty] and PythonTeX.
    The optional previewer requires [evan.sty][evansty].
 (See below for details.)
-5. If fuzzy searching is desired (optional), install [fzf](https://github.com/junegunn/fzf).
+6. If fuzzy searching is desired (optional), install [fzf](https://github.com/junegunn/fzf).

 ## Help